George Floyd death: The groups trying to ensure violent unrest continues

 In an article for The Conversation, Troy Whitford, a lecturer in history and politics at Charles Sturt University, described the movement as "socialism on amphetamines" that often uses "violence and intimidation as a tactic to quash conservatives and nationalists".

-"Antifa effectively uses social media to organise protests and counter-protests," Dr Whitford said.
+"Antifa effectively uses social media to organise protests and counter-protests," Whitford said.

 "But it also possesses political intelligence-gathering techniques.
 It locates and monitors the actions of its opponents, and uses social media to discredit and taunt nationalists and conservatives.